Finding the Best Places to Retire Since 2006!

 Is Texas Considered Tax Friendly for Retirement?
 Yes

 Notes: Bryan, a bordering city (population 76,000), and College Station together are called "Aggieland," referring to the Texas A&M nickname.
 The two cities are often considered one city.
 Texas A&M students have a reputation for being both polite and partiers.
 Houston, Dallas, Austin and San Antonio are all within a two to three hour drive.
-College Station is racially diverse.
+Home prices have increase by 9% during the last year.

 Recommended as a Retirement Spot?
 Yes, although it is a very youth-oriented place.
 It does, though, have two senior centers and a city-sponsored Senior Advisory Committee.